s4/docs/source/tutorials/multiple_nodes.rst

 Running S4 with Multiple Nodes
 ==============================

 This document describes how to run an S4 cluster with more than one node.
-This document assumes you are running S4 in red button mode (i.e., running without a cluster manager like Zookeeper).
+This document assumes you are running S4 with the default configuration (i.e., in redbutton mode, that is running without a cluster manager like Zookeeper).

-This document also assumes that the IMAGE_BASE environment variable contains the location of your s4 runnable image.
-If you set up the runnable image according to :doc:`/tutorials/getting_started`, you would set the variable to ``${HOME}/s4image``.
+This document also assumes that you set up S4 according to :ref:`Set Up S4 <getting_started_set_up>`.

 Quick cluster configuration overview
 ------------------------------------
 A cluster configuration file describes the nodes in an S4 node cluster, an adapter cluster, or both.
 The communication layer uses this configuration to assign tasks and find nodes.

-The default configuration can be found at ``${IMAGE_BASE}/s4_core/conf/redbutton/clusters.xml``:
+The default configuration can be found at ``s4-image/s4-core/conf/default/clusters.xml``:

 .. code-block:: xml
   :linenos: